theamar961/amara.github.io/README.md

 In my free-time I enjoy a cup of coffee with a playlist of mine, or I immerse myself in following my favorite sports teams.

+Reach out to me on - amarabhat@gmail.com | https://www.linkedin.com/in/amar-ananth/

 ## Education
 - M.S., Data Science	| Indiana University Bloomington (_May 2023_)
 - B.Tech., Computer Science | PES University  (_May 2016_)